 I’m really not the best at Photoshop.
 So, on rainy days like this one, I sometimes pick out a photo that had potential but didn’t quite make the grade.
 I give them a go in Lightroom first and then port them on to Photoshop for the heavy lifting.

-In the after, I’ve used the clone tool and paint brushes to remove the offending chars and added adjustment layers with masks to make tonal and color corrections.
+In the after, I’ve used the clone tool and paint brushes to remove the offending chairs and added adjustment layers with masks to make tonal and color corrections.

 Now, the rain has passed and it’s time to go out and play…or take a nap.
 I could go either way.